freqtrade/freqtrade/docs/telegram-usage.md

 ### /marketdir

 Updates the user managed variable that represents the current market direction.
-This variable is not set to any market direction on bot startup and must be set by the user.
-For example `/marketdir long` would set the variable to be `long`.
+This variable is not set to any valid market direction on bot startup and must be set by the user.
+As an example `/marketdir long` would set the variable to be `long`.